gvwilson/sdxpy/src/layout/index.md

 ---
+abstract: >
+    Browsers, e-book readers, and text editors all rely on some kind of layout engine that takes text and formatting instructions as input and decides where to put each character and image.
+    To explore how they work,
+    this chapter builds a small HTML layout engine, and in doing so,
+    introduces some useful ideas about recursion and multiple inheritance.
 syllabus:
 -   A layout engine determines where to place page elements based on size and organization.
 -   Page elements are organized as a tree of basic blocks, rows, and columns.